Visiting Bundeshaus In Bern: What To See Inside and Outside

 10

-As far as I know, you cannot wander and explore the building alone.
 It is only possible if you join a guided tour offered by the parliament’s office.
 The guided tours are only available when the parliament is not in session.
-Once again, the nice thing about the tour is that you can join for free!
-The visitor’s entrance is located on Bundesterrasse.

-The tour is a 60-minute educational tour, providing insights into Switzerland’s history, politics, and culture.
-You can check the links at the end of this post for the schedule and other visiting information.
-I recommend joining the tour of the Parliament Building, especially if you’re like me (curious and an architecture enthusiast).
+Look at the links at the end of this post for the schedule and other visiting information.
+I suggest joining the Parliament Building tour, especially if you’re curious and into architecture like me.

 Should you decide to visit the Bundeshaus and want to discover more of its architecture, purpose, and history, but find there are no available tours inside the Bundeshaus, your alternative is to hire a guide to have everything explained to you.
 You can also ask the guide to tour you around other parts of Bern, not only the Bundeshaus.

-When you enter the Dome Hall, you’ll immediately see the 24-ton monument of the three confederates.
-It depicts the mythical alliance that formed the first Swiss Confederacy.
 It is only the first of many fascinating symbolisms inside the Domed Hall.
 In front of the mythical alliance monument, four statues of mercenaries stand.
 They symbolize the four language regions of Switzerland.

-More interesting objects await, like the glass dome and the images embellishing it.
 To maintain an element of surprise, I’ll refrain from detailing them all.
 But, again, I recommend you join the tour because you’ll also visit the Council of States Chamber and the National Council Chamber.

 More Information